pagkly/Zed/Investopedia3/Greenspan Put Definition.md

 ## Understanding Greenspan Put

-Greenspan was chairman from 1987 to 2006 and throughout his tenure he attempted to help support the U.S. economy by actively using the [federal funds rate](https://www.investopedia.com/terms/f/federalfundsrate.asp) as a lever for change.
+Greenspan was chairman from 1987 to 2006 and throughout his tenure he attempted to help support the U.S. economy by actively using the [[federal funds rate]](https://www.investopedia.com/terms/f/federalfundsrate.asp) as a lever for change.
 Many believed his policies encouraged excessive risk-taking in stock markets, and that investors needed to buy protection from the actions of speculators.
-As internet stocks fell drastically in price from 2000 to 2002, it led to profitability in trading [put options](https://www.investopedia.com/terms/p/putoption.asp) and seemed to confirm the name.
+As internet stocks fell drastically in price from 2000 to 2002, it led to profitability in trading [[put options]](https://www.investopedia.com/terms/p/putoption.asp) and seemed to confirm the name.

 Greenspan put was a term coined in the 1990s.
-It referred to a reliance on a stock market put option strategy that, if utilized, could help investors mitigate losses and potentially profit from deflating market [bubbles](https://www.investopedia.com/terms/b/bubble.asp).
+It referred to a reliance on a stock market put option strategy that, if utilized, could help investors mitigate losses and potentially profit from deflating market [[bubbles]](https://www.investopedia.com/terms/b/bubble.asp).
 The strategy itself was not a specific investing or trading methodology, but rather a generalized notion that stocks were so volatile that an investor would do well to buy a put option while holding on to those stocks.

 In practice, the idea might have advocated the notion that if you bought an internet stock, and then it dramatically rose in price over a few months, then, to preserve your gains, you would buy a put option with several months' duration to protect those shares.